How to identify a mineral ? - Part 1

 Or preferential fracture plane.
 Its orientation is directed by the crystalline structure.
 There may be up to 4 cleavage planes in a crystal (eg. fluorite).
 We classify the minerals according to the quality of the cleavage (from excellent to bad), which is very subjective when we do not use this parameter very regularly.
 On the other hand, the number and orientation of the cleavage (s) constitutes interesting information.
 They make it possible to distinguish between an amphibole and a pyroxene (two black prismatic minerals that both have 2 cleavage planes) : the pyroxene cleavage planes intersect at 90 ° while those of an amphibole overlap with 120 °...

-The break :
+The fracture :

 According to different works, up to 6 different types of fracture can be distinguished.
 The only breakout really used is easy to spot is the conchoidal (or shell-shaped) break, it is the typical break of glass, but also quartz, flint, obsidian.

-Brightness :
+Luster :

 This is the reflectivity of a material (ratio of the amount of reflected light to the amount of light received).
-The visual perception of how a mineral reflects light is called the brightness.
+The visual perception of how a mineral reflects light is called the luster.
 Minerals are classified into two main types : metallic and non-metallic.
 These 2 categories include subcategories whose determination for an uninitiated eye is difficult.

 In the photo, cubes of metallic pyrite associated with non-metallic quartz.